Ley789/SimpleRayTracer/Thesis/thesis.md

 provides some illumination for the parts that do not receive direct illumination
 \cite{kevi}.

-We calculate the ambient color of a object with the ambient coefficient $a$ of the objects material property multiplied by the color $\vec{c_a} = (1, 1, 1)$.
+We calculate the ambient color of an object with the ambient coefficient $a$ of the objects material property multiplied by the color $\vec{c_a} = (1, 1, 1)$.

 ### Diffuse light